Type keyword(s) to search

 The intertwined relationship of twin gynecologists Beverly and Elliot Mantle (Rachel Weisz) provides fertile (no pun intended… okay, pun intended) ground for the twisted narrative of Prime Video's Dead Ringers.
 While they share an intimidating ambition for what their medical practice can become, Beverly presents as meek and socially awkward, while Elliot is brash and confrontational.
 When advantageous, Elliot often steps in for Beverly, either with a patient or a prospective romantic partner.
 When faced with a social obligation that's giving her a lot of anxiety in the show's third episode, Elliot offers to go as her sister, and Beverly's response is telling.

 In many ways, Elliot is the more dynamic and thrilling twin, even as she's also the more outwardly problematic.
 Elliot's reply is even more telling: She can live Beverly's life better than Beverly can.
 And she knows nobody on Earth is her equal.
-The line doubles as cheeky self-regard and terrifying narcissism, summing up Elliot perfectly. — Joe Reid
+The line doubles as cheeky self-regard and terrifying narcissism, summing up Elliot perfectly. — JR

 Succession